Anshujee/anshu_jenkins_pipeline/README.md

 This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, Helm, and Kubernetes.

 This is my firdt pipeline and is very important to learn basics concept of Jenkins.

+This is to check Pull request is working fine or not.